Vestre Moland Municipality: Name

 The municipality (originally the parish) is named after the old Moland farm (Móðguland), since the first Vestre Moland Church was built there.
-The prefix vestre (which means "western") was added to differentiate the place from Austre Moland which was located a little further north along the coast of Norway in present-day Arendal.
+The prefix vestre (which means "western") was added to differentiate the place from Austre Moland Municipality which was located a little further north along the coast of Norway in the present-day Arendal Municipality.
 The first element of the name is derived from the river Móðga.
 The river name comes from the Old Norse word móðigr which means "brave" or "courageous".
 The last element is land which means "land" or "district".

+Churches

+The Church of Norway had one parish (sokn) within Vestre Moland Municipality.
+At the time of the municipal dissolution, it was part of the Vestre Moland prestegjeld and the Vest-Nedenes prosti (deanery) in the Diocese of Agder.